CoderDojo-Content/Intermediate-App-Inventor/en/a-list-minigame.md

 5. There is a `make a list` block under **Lists**, drag that onto the **viewer**.
 Hit the ![](/assets/symbol.png) symbol and add some more items to the list.
 (I have 4 items, but you can use a different amount)

-6. Now use the empty **Text** to fill the empty spots on the list.
+6. Now use `""` blocks to fill the empty spots on the list.
 Write words in them.
 I used different types of pets!
 This is what mine looks like:

     ![](/assets/petList.png)